 As in most geographical contexts, the voluntary sector in Cyprus functions in a challenging environment, which poses many threats to its future development and sustainability.
 Issues like lack of resources, increased regulations, limited funding, pressure to adopt modern and managerial-like practices, changing values towards the traditional volunteerism culture, increased needs at different levels, are only some of the problems that the sector faces today.
 Looking forward, many forces are expected to change the nature and role of the volunteering infrastructure in Cyprus.
 Clearly there is not one future, but multiple possible possibilities, depending on how the voluntary sector will choose to respond to the challenges or create change.
 Volunteering is evolving, adapting and changing to meet the changing needs of society, but also the developments of the information society and new technologies.
-Hence volunteering structures are driven to transform and adapt to all new challenges imposed by the internal and external environment in order to ensure that they can continue to have impact on the needs they intend to address.
+Hence volunteering structures are driven to transform and adapt to all new challenges imposed by the internal and external environment in order to assure that they can continue to have impact on the needs they intend to address.

-3. LEGAL FRAMEWORK FOR VOLUNTEERING AND ITS IMPLEMENTATION
+3.LEGAL FRAMEWORK FOR VOLUNTEERING AND ITS IMPLEMENTATION

-A key piece of legislation that provides the basis for volunteering is found in the Constitution of the Republic of Cyprus.
-Article 21(1) under the Fundamental Rights and Liberties section of the Constitution, safeguards that "every person has the right to freedom of peaceful assembly"9.
-While the Constitution guarantees the right to association, a broader legal framework sets the

-7 Social Welfare Services (2011) Official Website, Available at: www.mlsi.gov.cy/sws provisions for the establishment, registration, functioning, governance, regulation, funding, etc of volunteering, non-profit organisational structures.
+The basis for volunteering is found in the Constitution of the Republic of Cyprus.
+Article 21(1) under the Fundamental Rights and Liberties section of the Constitution, safeguards that "every person has the right to freedom of peaceful assembly" [9].
+While the Constitution guarantees the right to association, a broader legal framework sets the provisions for the establishment, registration, functioning, governance, regulation, funding, etc of volunteering, non-profit organisational structures.